getbraincloud/braincloud-unreal-unit-tests/README.md

 ![wrapper](/Screenshots/bc-minVersions.png?raw=true)

 ## How do I keep the brainCloud SDK updating?
-In your project's update loop, your going to want to update brainCloud client so it can check for responses.
+In your project's update loop, you're going to want to update brainCloud client so it can check for responses.

 To do this, you need to call runCallbacks();